tf2classic-android/source-thirdparty/curl/docs/CODE_STYLE.md

 Source code that has a common style is easier to read than code that uses different styles in different places.
 It helps making the code feel like one single code base.
-Easy-to-read is a very important property of code and helps making it easier to review when new things are added and it helps debugging code when developers are trying to figure out why things go wrong.
+Easy-to-read is an important property of code and helps making it easier to review when new things are added and it helps debugging code when developers are trying to figure out why things go wrong.
 A unified style is more important than individual contributors having their own personal tastes satisfied.

 Our C code has a few style rules.
-Most of them are verified and upheld by the `lib/checksrc.pl` script.
+Most of them are verified and upheld by the `scripts/checksrc.pl` script.
 Invoked with `make checksrc` or even by default by the build system when built after `./configure --enable-debug` has been used.

 It is normally not a problem for anyone to follow the guidelines, as you just need to copy the style already used in the source code and there are no